Network-Sec/adafruit_trinkey_RP2040_InfoStealer/README.md

 Tested only on non-AD Windows 10 clients, AD may or may not behave differently (default config, probably not).
 It could still leave some traces, depending on how the system is monitored, `sysmon`, `SIEM` or other advanced detection may catch it of course.
 It's not fileless and will touch disk.

-Commands like `whoami` can trigger suspicion, we put our focus rather on speed (< 45sec. on average, used system) and non-persistant properties (evade signature / antivirus and network detection).
-45sec is searching more or less the entire user space, 1TB C:-drive should be fine.
+Commands like `whoami` can trigger suspicion, we put our focus rather on speed (< 45sec. on average, used system) and non-persistant properties (evade signature / antivirus and network detection, searching more or less the entire user space, "1TB C:-drive".

 ## Code
 Working but not fully finished.
 We added a `Blink Debug` function, cause we often ran into the issue of "Safe Mode", when the Python script goes beyond software-fault and you cannot read it via REPL.
 Recommend to remove blinking on your release version.